sern-handler/handler/README.md

 ## Why?
 - For you.
 A framework that's tailored to your exact needs.
 - Lightweight.
 Does a lot while being small.
 - Latest features.
-Support for discord.js v14 and all of its interactions
+Support for discord.js v14 and all of its interactions.
 - Hybrid, customizable and composable commands.
 Just how you like.
 - Start quick.
-Plug and play or customize to your liking
+Plug and play or customize to your liking.
 - Embraces Reactive Programming.
-For consistent and reliable backend
+For consistent and reliable backend.
 - Logger.
 Customize, handle errors and do much more.
 - Active and growing community, always here to help.
 [Join us](https://sern.dev/discord)
 - Use it with TypeScript, ESM, or CommonJS.
 All welcome.